fls-bioinformatics-core/auto_process_ngs/docs/source/using/make_fastqs.rst

   to use (defaults to ``custom_SampleSheet.csv``; the new sample sheet file will become the default for subsequent runs)
-* ``--lanes``: allows a subset of lanes to be processed (useful for multi-lanes sequencers when samples with a mixture of processing protocols have been run).
+* ``--lanes``: allows a subset of lanes to be processed (useful for multi-lane sequencers when samples with a mixture of processing protocols have been run).
 Lanes can be specified as a range (e.g. ``1-4``), a list (e.g. ``6,8``) or a combination (e.g. ``1-4,6,8``)